wellamaral2007/DailyCashFlowAPI/README.md

-# API for controlling throws of Daily Cash Flow Balance.
+# API for controling throws of Daily Cash Flow Balance.

 ## Solution
 A HTTP API Rest that receive throw values of credit or debit with high-performance, reily, security and availiabality by PUT method